 A regal raven also adorns the Ravenscroft organ as part of the enhanced queue at Walt Disney World’s Haunted Mansion.

 Hints to his original intent haunt their way into Disney’s 1969 LP and book release: “The Story and Song of the Haunted Mansion.”
-The recording featured voice talents of Thurl Ravenscroft, Pete Renaday, Eleanor Audley, Robie Lester and a young Ron Howard.
+The recording featured the voice talents of Thurl Ravenscroft, Pete Renaday, Eleanor Audley, Robie Lester, and a young Ron Howard.
 The recording reveals some of the raven’s lines as well as gives mention of the Hatbox Ghost.

 But back to the mystery at hand…